brasey/jenkins_backup_to_s3/README.md

 ## Summary

-Backup your Jenkins to an S3 bucket
+Backup your Jenkins to an S3 bucket using Puppet.

 Just a cron job and a script to back up your Jenkins master.

+A sample hiera yaml is included.

 ## Assumptions